DallanQ/7_wonders_duel/Manual.md

 > image of a Gray card that displays crossed swords and other icons, concluding with a green laurel wreath labeled "3"

-Put in the discard pile one brown card (Raw goods) of your choice con- structed by their opponent.
+Put in the discard pile one brown card (Raw goods) of your choice constructed by their opponent.
 This Wonder is worth 1 Shield.
 This Wonder is worth 3 victory points.

 #### The Temple of Artemis (Page 17)